pritomrajkhowa/LoopBound/README.md

 complexity analysis and worst case execution time (WCET) analysis.
 The aim of program complexity analysis is to derive an asymptotic complexity of a given program.
-The complexity is commonly considered by programmers in their everyday work and it is also used in specifications of programming languages.(This para is copied from a paper)
+The complexity is commonly considered by programmers in their everyday work and it is also used in specifications of programming languages.(need to rewrite)

 ### Awards & Achievements